jboss-developer/jboss-eap-quickstarts/cmt/README.md

 Build and Deploy the Quickstart
 -------------------------

-1. Make sure you have started the JBoss EAP server with the PostgreSQL driver
-2. Open a command prompt and navigate to the root directory of this quickstart.
+1. Open a command prompt and navigate to the root directory of this quickstart.
-3. Type this command to build and deploy the archive:
+2. Type this command to build and deploy the archive:

         mvn clean install wildfly:deploy

-4. This will deploy `target/jboss-cmt.war` to the running instance of the server.
+3. This will deploy `target/jboss-cmt.war` to the running instance of the server.

 Access the application
 ---------------------